 As you may expect from a long-established Peckham record store, Maestro Records sells a wonderfully eclectic range of music.
 Its owner, Michael, is a real music enthusiast and wants his record shop to appeal to all ages.
 The varied selection of vinyl – from reggae to hip hop, jazz to pop – means that the entire family can find something they’ll love.

 This East London record store is situated in the heart of Mare Street Market in Hackney.
 If you’re an indie music lover, you’ll adore it here.
-Browse their stock of garage, bass, dubstep and hip hop as well as a huge array of merch and books.
+Browse their stock of garage, bass, dubstep and hip hop as well as a huge array of merch, books and even cassettes.

 The first record shop in the world opened in Cardiff in 1894.
 Spillers Records is still running today.